maximebj/fitness.plugin/README.txt

 = 1.3.7 =
 - Fixed a bug on preventing plugin activation
+- Fixed bad workout order in mobile view thanks to @mrsco007

 = 1.3.6 =
 - Check compatibilty with newer WordPress versions